2KAbhishek/talks/building-neovim-plugins.md

 - Integration with third-party services
 - Contribute to the ecosystem

-> At the end of this talk, I'd like you to try building plugins
+> At the end of this talk, I'd like you to try building plugins of your own

 ---